 Again, these fish tend to leave cherry shrimp alone but are always individual exceptions depending on personality.

-Best Plants for a Cherry Shrimp Tank
+Plants for a Cherry Shrimp Tank

-And, cherry shrimp love eating algae.
+The other great thing about cherry shrimp is that they love eating algae.

 The best aquarium plants for cherry shrimp are, in my experience, fall into two categories:

 Broad-leafed plants, like Anubias and Amazon sword plants, provide a place for algae to grow.